tingofurro/keep_it_simple/Fork README.md

 4. Fixed default training that use `"logsum"` instead or `"prod"` as per article.
 The cli now use `"prod"` as the default configuration.
 5. Fixed the k value (`"--num_runs"`) default value to 8 as per article (was 10 before).
+6. Fixed the default value of the optimizer (`"--optimizer"`) from `"lamb"` to default value `"adam"` as per article.
+   Also, removed default argument value in optimizer factory.

 # Deprecated Fix